jillb/WordPress-Diverse-Speaker-Workshop/README.md

   - It’s rewarding, you can have a feeling of accomplishment
   - Career building
   - **♦️ Diversity item** - Be a role model for folks from underrepresented groups
-  - If you identify as someone from an underrepresented group, know that by being on stage you are a role model for folks like you.
+  - **♦️ If NOT Diversity** - If you identify as someone from an underrepresented group, know that by being on stage you are a role model for folks like you.

 > ***Facilitator** - Proceed to next slide, Finding a topic*